shashial/yubikey-test/README.md

 - Use `allowed-algorithms` to define which SSH key types count as “hardware-backed” for your org (defaults to `ED25519-SK,ECDSA-SK`).
 - Use `gpg-allowed-fingerprints`/`file` to highlight known YubiKey-backed GPG keys; unknown fingerprints simply show up as “not in allow list”.
 - Need extra diagnostics?
 Set `SIGNATURE_DEBUG=1` on the step to print detailed parsing logs.
+- Want the single-commit step (used for outputs) to stay silent?
+Leave it as-is.
+To surface its logs as well, set `SIGNATURE_VERBOSE=1` on the action step.

 ## 🤝 License